IBM/CodeEngine/cos2cos/README.md

 - `/events/stats`: A GET request against this endpoint returns statistics about events in JSON.
-This includes counters of COS events processed successfully, COS events which resulted in errors (of any type, for any reason), ping events processed successfully, and ping events which resulted in errors.
+This includes counters of COS events processed successfully, COS events which resulted in errors (of any type, for any reason), cron events processed successfully, and cron events which resulted in errors.
 - `/events/history`: This displays an HTML page showing a list of all events received since the application started.
 The list includes, for each event, information such as the event type, time of receipt, and a list of files